The Library Is More Than Books

 Programs for children and adults are planned on a regular basis including Summer Reading Program, Preschool story time, back-to-school reading project, and various projects through the Oklahoma Arts Council and the Oklahoma Humanities Council.
 Thousands of downloadable eBooks and audio books are available through the our website and Ok Virtual Library.

-The library staff consists of Head Librarian and Director Terri Crawford, Assistant Librarian Sharon Barnes, Children’s Librarian Karen Gilliland, and part-time circulation clerks Brenda Stein and Elaine Greer.
+The library staff consists of Head Librarian and Director Terri Crawford, Assistant Librarian Sharon Barnes, Children’s Librarian Karen Gilliland, and part-time circulation clerk Elaine Greer.
 The library attempts to maintain hours, which are convenient to the public including 9 hours after traditional working hours per week.
-The Library is open 9-6 M-F and 9-1 on Saturday.
+The Library is open 9-6 M-F.

 We’ll keep improving and serving our community.